 Monitored In-Home Caregiving Service Providers

 Services provided by a monitored in-home caregiving (MIHC) services provider that:

-- 1. Has a home and community-based services provider license with MIHC; - 2.
+- 1. Has a HCBS provider license with MIHC; - 2.
 Is approved by OCDD to provide MIHC services; and - 3.
 Has enrolled in Medicaid to provide MIHC services.